pivotal-cf/docs-pks/console-network-profile.hbs.md

 ---

-You can add, view and remove network profiles using the Tanzu Kubernetes Grid Integrated Edition Management Console on vSphere.
+You can add, view and remove network profiles using the {{  vars.product }} Management Console on vSphere.

 ## <a id='network-profile-using'></a>Using Network Profiles

-Network profiles let you customize the NSX infrastructure networking and the runtime NCP networking for Kubernetes clusters provisioned by Tanzu Kubernetes Grid Integrated Edition.
+Network profiles let you customize the NSX infrastructure networking and the runtime NCP networking for Kubernetes clusters provisioned by {{  vars.product }}.
 For example, using a network profile you can change the size of the control plane load balancer, add an additional subnet for nodes, and enable the use of a third party ingress controller.
 For a complete list of use cases, see [Network Profile Use Cases](./network-profiles.html#use-cases).

 ## <a id='network-profile-reqs'></a>Requirements for Network Profiles